StingraySoftware/HENDRICS/docs/technical_details.rst

 When the array module is NumPy, ``_FastSearchOnDevice`` falls back to the Numba ``_fast_step``, so the same code runs on the CPU.

+**Without Numba.** Numba is an optional dependency.
+Without it, the CPU histograms of HENDRICS (:func:`hendrics.base.histogram` and :func:`hendrics.base.histogram2d`) use NumPy with the same bin arithmetic, the same treatment of the upper edge and the same output types as the Numba versions, so histograms and sub-profiles are identical with or without Numba, and on the GPU. ``_fast_step`` then runs as plain Python, where NumPy adds the Z^2 terms in a different order: Z^2 values can differ from the Numba (and GPU) ones in the last digits.

 The summed profile of each trial is a small array local to each GPU thread, whose size is fixed when the kernel is compiled (one compiled kernel per number of